- Home

 Bowel changes

-Surgery, radiation therapy and medicines can cause changes to the way the bowels work.
-These changes are usually temporary, but for some people, they are permanent and can have a significant impact on quality of life.
-It is important to talk to your treatment team if you are finding bowel issues difficult to manage.
+Treatment for cancer of the uterus can affect the way the bowels work.
+These changes are usually temporary, but for some people, they can be permanent and can have a significant impact on quality of life.
+Talk to your treatment team if you are finding bowel issues hard to manage.

 Learn more about: